How to Make Cuts With a Jigsaw

 Jigsaws usually provide users with plenty of features to help them control their tool.
 If you want to be as accurate as possible with your cuts, then speed control is going to be one of the main features to look out for.

-By adjusting blade velocity, you can alter how quickly the saw cuts through a material.
-You can slow down for more intricate sections and speed up for straighter edges.
+By adjusting the blade speed setting, you can alter how quickly the saw cuts through a material.
+You can slow down for more intricate sections and speed up for straight edges and cross cuts.
 The best jigsaws will let you change the tempo as you cut, giving you maximum control over the blade.

 Another feature that is built into premium jigsaws is orbital control.
 This is when the user can set their blade to move forwards and backwards, as well as up and down.
 An orbital action provides a much more aggressive cut, so can help you slice easily through the most abrasive materials.